yhpgi/openwrt-bl201-boluwrt/feeds/packages/CONTRIBUTING.md

-* We will gladly grant commit access to responsible contributors who have made useful pull requests and / or feedback or patches to this repository or OpenWrt in general.
+* We will gladly grant commit access to responsible contributors who have made useful pull requests and / or feedback or patches to this repository or BoluWrt in general.
 Please include your request for commit access in your next pull request or ticket.

 ### Release Branches:

 * Branches named "for-XX.YY" (e.g. for-14.07) are release branches.
-* These branches are built with the respective OpenWrt release and are created during the release stabilisation phase.
+* These branches are built with the respective BoluWrt release and are created during the release stabilisation phase.
 * Please ONLY cherry-pick or commit security and bug-fixes to these branches.
 * Do NOT add new packages and do NOT do major upgrades of packages here.